openworm/openworm_docs/docs/community.md

 Meetings
 --------

-### Team meetings

-We have [a regular meeting](https://www.youtube.com/watch?v=-IyHokN8FkA&list=PL8ACJC0fGE7C7zlCBqkx1LMN1DHGKVp22) of the team that is building applications every month.

-We also have a regular Movement Validation team meeting once a month.

-We also currently schedule an ad-hoc Muscle / Neuron team meeting about every 3-4 weeks.
-The events are on [our community calendar](https://www.google.com/calendar/embed?src=bqvlrm642m3irjehbethokkcdg%40group.calendar.google.com).
-The events are streamed live when they occur and an archive of the meeting videos and [the minutes](https://drive.google.com/#folders/0B8QUskXehbJtNWM2MjUyM2EtOTMxMC00MWY3LWEyNWMtNDUwMjRiNjM0Mjcx) are kept online.

 ### Working meetings

-Contributors are encouraged to meet with each other on a regular basis to advance areas of the project they need interaction on.
+Contributors are encouraged to meet with each other on Slack on a regular basis to advance areas of the project they need interaction on.

 ### Scheduling meetings

 We like using the [Doodle service](http://doodle.com) for scheduling meetings.
 This makes it easy to find times to meet across various time zones.
-Once a meeting is scheduled, we will often create a Google+ event to track it and remind everyone it is occurring.
+Once a meeting is scheduled, we will often create a Google Calendar event to track it and remind everyone it is occurring.

 Interactions
 ------------